LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/elements/metadata.md

 ~~~

 #### Custom Data <a name="metadataCustomData"></a>
-The `customData` field can be for any data you want, a kind of scratch space, so you don't need to add you own schema.
+The `customData` field can be for any data you want, a kind of scratch space, so you don't need to add your own schema.
 If you catch yourself misusing it too much, you should probably generate your own schema.
 ~~~admonish info title=""
 ```python
 {{#include ../../../../../code/core/elements.py:metadataCustomData}}